-Both the number and the rate of COVID-19 among school aged children have been increasing.
-This most recent week the rates have decreased.
+Both the number and the rate of COVID-19 among school aged children have been decreasing in the last two weeks.

 Older children have a higher rate of COVID-19 compared to younger children.

 Rate per 10,000 Vermonters 0-19 years old